In partnership with Swanshurst School, we are a Tes ‘Straight to Teaching Hub’, known as the BEP Teaching Hub.

 Straight to Teaching is provided by Tes Institute, a leading teacher training and development provider.
 Since 2013, they have helped over 1,200 school staff on their journey towards QTS and offer a range of training and CPD courses for teachers and schools.
 BEP and Swanshurst School have partnered with Tes Institute to make this route available to suitable staff at a discounted rate.

-Teaching assistants who join the programme through the BEP Teaching Hub will receive a 5% discount on their fees, with the code BEP5.
+Teaching assistants who join the programme through the BEP Teaching Hub will receive a 5% discount on their fees, with the code BEP5, which must be entered into section 1.3 on the online application to be applicable.
 All schools are eligible for this discount.

 Benefits of the scheme for the school

 On average, every primary school leader would expect to find at least three TAs in their building with the qualifications and motivation to become a teacher.
 Every secondary school would expect to find at least four TAs who fit the bill.
 In other words, the answer to the recruitment crisis might already be within your school.

 This isn’t a stopgap or emergency measure, either.
 There are good reasons to think that TAs can be among the best trainees you could find.
 After all, they’ve seen what goes in the classroom, the failures and struggles as well as the triumphs.
 No one has watched teachers at work more closely than their assistants.